-Rochester Protruding Object Fall Accident Attorneys
+Rochester, New York, Protruding Object Fall Accident Injury Lawyers

 We all know that everyday life has inherent risks.
 However, when we go to work, visit the grocery store, or take a walk in one of Rochester’s many beautiful parks, we expect that property owners have already made a reasonable effort to ensure their premises are free from protruding objects and other unexpected hazards.
 In fact, New York law requires that landowners proactively amend and mitigate potentially dangerous conditions.
 When property owners fail to take this legal obligation seriously, accidents can and often do happen.